Softmotions/ejdb/src/jql/README.md

 * `noidx` Do not use any indexes for query execution.

-## JQL Indexing and perfomance tips
+## JQL Indexing and performance tips

 Database index can be build for any JSON field path of number or string type.
 Index can be an `unique` &dash; not allowing indexed values duplication and `non unique`.